vkhazin/webrtc-screen-share/cicd/README.md

-# CICD Setup for Google Cloud Run
+# Manual Deployment to Google Cloud Run

-This directory contains the continuous integration and deployment (CICD) configuration for deploying the webrtc-screen-share application to Google Cloud Run.
+This directory contains scripts for manually deploying the webrtc-screen-share application to Google Cloud Run.

 ## Overview